How would Bounce have responded to past earthquake events?

 Unfortunately, there are a large number severe earthquakes that have occurred in New Zealand recently that we can use to see how Bounce would have responded.
 The key quakes are:

-· largest earthquake in recent memory was the Kaikoura earthquake (13 November 2016), and highest PGV was measured at 101.7cm/sec (M7.8 and MMI IX).
+· largest earthquake in recent memory was the Kaikoura earthquake (13 November 2016), and highest PGV was measured at 116cm/sec (M7.8 and MMI IX).

-Remember that a Bounce policy is triggered by an earthquake with a PGV of 20cm/sec, which means it would have responded comprehensively to these shakes.
-If we assume Bounce provided cover for just 1% of the market (2,978 policies out of 297,787 dwellings in the Canterbury region) then we would have supported policyholders with the following payouts:
+Remember that a Bounce policy is triggered by an earthquake with a PGV of at least 20cm/sec, assuming confirmation of loss, hypothetically Bounce would have responded and supported many customers recover from these shakes.
+If we assume Bounce provided cover for just 1% of the market (2,978 policies out of 297,787 dwellings in the Canterbury region) then we would have supported policyholders with the following payouts (assuming each household held a policy with $10K benefit):

 Many of these dwellings would have had traditional earthquake insurance.
 However, we all know how complex and time consuming it can be to make, process, and receive traditional insurance claims.

-Had Bounce been up and running, it’s automatic claims payment system would have insurance payments in bank accounts within days of these major earthquakes, helping Kiwi’s bounce back quickly.
+Had Bounce been up and running, it’s claims payment system would have insurance payments in bank accounts within days of being notified of a major earthquake by GeoNet sensors.
+Swift response in an earthquake crisis, helps Kiwi’s bounce back quickly.